 Remember to follow Phase 4 Protocols that apply to parks and recreation.

 Listing of fishing ponds throughout Naperville parks originally submitted by Sue Omanson for the Naperville Park District in 2017.
 (PN File Photos)

 Editor’s Note, July 12, 2020 / After fielding inquiries regarding where to purchase fishing poles, we contacted Play It Again Sports and Dick’s Sporting Goods, finding no success.
 Neither Naperville business carries fishing equipment.

-Walmart on 75th Street has bamboo poles ($8-$10) and a very limited supply of other fishing gear at this time.
+Walmart on 75th Street has bamboo poles ($8-$10) as well as bait and a very limited supply of other fishing gear at this time.